-EDPS 7710, Practicum in Counseling Psychology (2 semesters required) EDPS 7770, Field Practicum (generally two additional years)
+EDPS 7710, Practicum in Counseling Psychology (2 semesters required) EDPS 7711, Practicum Supervision (2 semesters required) EDPS 7770, Field Practicum (generally two additional years)

-During the first year, students enrolling with a bachelor's degree (as well as those with a master's degree who have not taken equivalent courses) take EDPS 7200 (Foundations of Counseling Psychology), EDPS 6210 (Counseling Skills), EDPS 6710 (Counseling Practicum), and EDPS 7330 (Career Development Theory and Assessment), all prerequisites for EDPS 7710 (Practicum in Counseling Psychology), an intensive core practicum located at the University Counseling Center.
-During the two semesters students are enrolled in EDPS 7710, prior coursework or concurrent enrollment is required in EDPS 7220 (Ethics and Standards), EDPS 7180 (Personality Assessment), EDPS 7360 (Multicultural Counseling), and EDPS 7600 (Diagnostic Psychopathology).
+During the first year, students enrolling with a Bachelor's degree (as well as those with a Master's degree who have not taken equivalent courses) take EDPS 7200 (Foundations of Counseling Psychology), EDPS 6210 (Counseling Skills), EDPS 6710 (Counseling Practicum), and EDPS 7330 (Career Development Theory and Assessment), all prerequisites for EDPS 7710 (Practicum in Counseling Psychology), an intensive core practicum located at the University Counseling Center.
+During the two semesters students are enrolled in EDPS 7710/7711, prior coursework or concurrent enrollment is required in EDPS 7220 (Ethics and Standards), EDPS 7180 (Personality Assessment), EDPS 7360 (Multicultural Counseling), and EDPS 7600 (Diagnostic Psychopathology).
+No student will be permitted to enroll in either 7710 or Field Practicum (EDPS 7770) unless he or she can document previous coursework in Psychological Ethics or is concurrently enrolled in EDPS 7220 (Ethics).

-In consultation with the program's field practicum coordinator, students arrange various field practicum experiences (EDPS 7770) during their third and fourth years (or sometimes earlier if they matriculated into the doctoral program having completed an external master's degree that included supervised practicum training).
+In consultation with the program's field practicum coordinator, students arrange various field practicum experiences (EDPS 7770) during their third and fourth years (or sometimes earlier if they matriculated into the doctoral program having completed an external Master's degree that included supervised practicum training).
 Field practica take place in a variety of professional settings at the university and in the surrounding community, involve various client populations, and afford students opportunities to enhance and diversify their assessment and intervention skills.
 Enrollment in EDPS 7770 also includes mandatory attendance in the Professional Issues Field Practicum Seminar scheduled during Fall and Spring Semesters.
-General prerequisites include successful completion of two semesters of EDPS 7710 or equivalent experiences in a prior master's program.
+General prerequisites include successful completion of two semesters of EDPS 7710/7711 or equivalent experiences in a prior Master's program.